 Political parties had to come clean during the refugee crisis as to their position on the immigration issue in general and as to their position on whether and where to house asylum seekers in particular.
 The VVD (next to the PVV the main anti-immigration party) definitely showed colours by making it perfectly clear that to limit the influx of even more asylum seekers it was willing to endorse the EU-Turkey agreement (i.e. the ‘refugee deal’).
 This may explain why the PVV was not especially successful in attracting new voters from the VVD during the refugee crisis.
 Instead, we demonstrated that especially former voters for the Social Party (SP) were likely to switch to the PVV.
 Volatility patterns are thus clearly context dependent.
-The SP shares the radical right’s anti-establishment rhetoric, but as owner of the issue of immigration (Kleinnijenhuis and Walter 2014) the radical right used its anti-establishment rhetoric to successfully capitalize on the convergence of the immigration and anti-establishment issue during the 2015 refugee crisis at the expense of the Socialist Party.
+The SP shares the radical right’s anti-establishment rhetoric, but as owner of the issue of immigration [66] the radical right used its anti-establishment rhetoric to successfully capitalize on the convergence of the immigration and anti-establishment issue during the 2015 refugee crisis at the expense of the Socialist Party.

 The radical right gained support in the Netherlands during the 2015 refugee crisis and especially among residents who were exposed to asylum seekers ‘in their backyard’.
 Why this is so remains unclear; the threat mechanism does not seem to hold.
 We encourage scholars to test two alternative ideas we could unfortunately not test ourselves: the negative contact mechanism and the issue salience argument.